Zebra (film): Plot

-Surya visits Benny, only to discover that Benny has recently died in an accident.
-Moments later, Surya is abducted and taken to gangster Aditya “Aadhi” Devaraj (Dhananjaya).
+Surya visits Benny, only to discover that the latter has recently died in an accident.
+Moments later, Surya is abducted and taken to gangster Aditya “Aadhi” Devaraj (Dhanajaya).
 Aadhi reveals that Benny worked for him and that the stolen ₹80 million belonged to him.
-He gives Surya four days to return the money—or he will kill Surya’s entire family.
+He gives Surya four days to return the money, or he will kill Surya's entire family.

 Desperate, Surya turns to Baba, a broker with connections to various illegal businesses and a reputation as a compulsive gambler.
 Baba claims to have insider information about the stock market and promises that if Surya can gather enough money to invest, he can help him win the ₹80 million.

-Meanwhile, Swathi has joined Surya’s bank.
+Meanwhile, Swathi has joined Surya's bank.
 Together, they steal money from the accounts of deceased clients to fund the investment.
 Surya is about to hand the money to Baba when his boss grows suspicious and attempts to inspect those accounts.
 Surya is forced to abandon the plan and quickly return every rupee before his boss discovers the theft.

 Cornered, Surya decides to rob his own bank.
 With help from Swathi and his friend Bob, they trigger the fire alarm, creating a fake emergency.
 While the bank is fully evacuated, Surya manages to steal several hundred thousand rupees from the vault.
 He hands the money to Baba, who successfully executes his plan and wins the ₹80 million, which he then sends to Aadhi.

 When Surya returns to the bank to put the stolen money back, he learns that his boss has already discovered the heist.
-The building is shut down and all employees are searched.
-In a last attempt to escape blame, Surya sneaks into Sheela’s office and hides the stolen money in her safe.
-When the money is later found there, Sheela is fired and arrested by the police.
+The building is shut down, and all employees are searched.
+In a last attempt to escape blame, Surya sneaks into Sheela's office and hides the stolen money in her safe.
+When the money is later found there, Sheela is fired and arrested.